-While you’ve probably listed educational or certification requirements in the job description, it’s a good idea to verify applicants can prove they have the necessary credentials to perform the job.
+While you’ve probably listed education or certification requirements in the job description it’s a good idea to verify that applicants actually have the necessary credentials they say they have on their resume.

-For example, if you’re hiring a delivery truck driver, you’d want to make sure they have the proper type of driver’s license.
+For example, if you’re hiring a delivery truck driver, it’s important to make sure they have the proper type of driver’s license.
 If you’re hiring a dental hygienist, you’d want to make sure candidates have a degree in dental hygiene and are licensed within your state.

-If the role requires any travel, it’s important to set the expectation immediately.
-Some people are comfortable traveling as much as necessary, while others may prefer a job in which they never have to leave town.
-Let candidates know the percentage of travel the role demands, as well as the sort of travel they can expect.
-For example, explain whether the job requires leaving the state, international flights or long-term trips.
+If the role requires any travel, explain these expectations to candidates immediately.
+Some people are comfortable traveling as much as necessary, while others may prefer a job where they never have to leave town.
+Let candidates know the percentage of travel the role demands, as well as the kind of travel they can expect (e.g., leaving the state, international flights, long-term business trips).

-This is one of the most common phone interview questions because it helps hiring managers determine whether the position aligns with the candidate’s ideal job.
-By asking early in the process, you can identify which applicants will enjoy the role and which may not be well-suited.
+This is one of the most common phone interview questions because it can help you determine whether the position aligns with the candidate’s personality, work style and career goals.
+By asking early in the process, you can identify which applicants will enjoy the role and which may not be a good match.

 - If the candidate’s compensation requirements align with the salary you’ve budgeted for the role.